 Serious health condition

-If you or your spouse, child, parent has a serious health condition and is unable to work.
+If you or your spouse, child, the parent has a serious health condition and is unable to work.
 Usually, those are conditions that require an overnight stay in a hospital and intensive medical care.
 Another scenario is when the health condition incapacitates a person for three consecutive days and requires ongoing medical care.
 Chronic conditions that cause occasional periods of incapacitation and that require medical treatment at least twice a year also count.
 Pregnancy is also among these health conditions.

 Military family leave